filemon11/MITransformer/README.md

 }
 ```

-The paper is available on arXiv: https://aclanthology.org/2025.brigap-1.7/
+The paper is available at the ACL: https://aclanthology.org/2025.brigap-1.7/

 For questions/concerns/bugs please contact lukas.mielczarek at uni-duesseldorf.de.